Emirates Employment and Immigration Laws 2026: Complete Guide to New Visa Rules, Regulations & Penalties

 Transit Visa (96-Hour & 14-Day Options)

-For passengers transiting through UAE airports.
+For passengers transiting through Emirates airports.
 The 96-hour visa is issued at the airport under Article 7 of the Immigration Law.

 Visit Visa